oracle-cne/ovirt-csi-driver/docs/usage-example.md

 ```

 # Step 3 - Create a PVC
-Create a PVC YAML file that uses the storage class.
-For example
+Next create a PVC YAML file that uses the storage class.
+Once you apply this file, Kubernetes will use
+the ovirt-csi-driver to create the PV.

+Here is an example:
 ```
 cat <<'EOF' > ./pvc.yaml
 kind: PersistentVolumeClaim